milena-t/PhD_chapter2/README.md

 * ***C. maculatus***:
 * ***T. castaneum***:

+see the [alternative synteny plot](data/images/synvisio_plot.png) for a different order of the bruchid species.
+Their tree topology is `((Cmac,Bsil),Aobt)`, but there is a bunch of rearrangements between all of them, and *C. maculatus* is not visibly more similar to *B. siliquastri* than to *A. obtectus*.

 # Translocation analysis

 I aim to investigate the processes by which the genes migrate to the sex chromosomes resulting in the patterns we observe today.
 Orthologs, including gametologs, are identified with orthofinder between all species, and with the help of the known phylogeny I will trace back when and how genes on the Y chromosome originated.